bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 ### `bcgov-c`

-The `bcgov-c` organization stores temporary (up to 12 months), private repositories with closed-source code and private documents.
-Closed-source projects must be moved to the `bcgov` organization at the end of the 12 months.
+Following a policy change, the `bcgov-c` organization stores permanent, private repositories with confidential source code and documents.
 This repository is **private**.

-* Use this repository if you need a temporary location for code while you collect approvals to make the code public.
-You must commit to making the code public in the future in order to use this repository.
+* Use this repository if you need a permanent location for code, or if you're collecting approvals to make the code public.
 * Only the Developer Experience team can create repositories in this organization.
-You can request a repository by [submitting a request](https://github.com/BCDevOps/devops-requests/issues/new?assignees=MonicaG%2C+oomIRL&labels=github-repo%2C+pending&projects=&template=github_repo_request.md&title=).
+    * Request a repository by [submitting a request](https://github.com/BCDevOps/devops-requests/issues/new?assignees=MonicaG%2C+oomIRL&labels=github-repo%2C+pending&projects=&template=github_repo_request.md&title=).

-Your product team can only have a **permanent**, private repository in `bcgov-c` if it is a GitOps repository with ArgoCD manifests.
+Your product team can only have a **permanent**, private repository in `bcgov-c` if it's a GitOps repository with ArgoCD manifests.

 ## Single sign-on